dialogfeedback/dialogfeedback.github.io/data.md

 ## Data example
-The table below shows one line from the test csv file.
+The table below shows one line from a test tsv file (`test/human_feedback/updown.tsv`).
+Each line of the tsv file contains the following 11 columns delimited by tab.

 |  | Column | Example |
 | :-----: | :--------: | :-------- |